Dural venous sinus thrombosis

 - unilateral or bilateral cortical or peripheral venous hemorrhage

-With contrast administration, especially with a CT venogram, then a filling defect in a sinus is sought.
+With contrast administration, especially with a CT venogram, a sinus filling defect is sought.
 Multiplanar reformatted CT venography has been reported with a sensitivity of 95% for this diagnosis 4.
 Signs on contrast CT include:

 - empty delta sign (specific to a superior sagittal sinus thrombosis)

 Caution must be taken to achieve a well-timed acquisition in CT cerebral venography, particularly in cases of intracranial hypertension which can cause delayed filling of the venous sinus.
 A premature acquisition may create a false impression of thrombosis, which is simply due to contrast not yet reaching the venous sinuses - if the cerebral veins are not opacified on a CT cerebral venogram, premature acquisition should be suspected.

 In the blunt head trauma setting, there are findings that correlate with an increased risk of dural venous sinus thrombosis and thereby promote CT venogram confirmation: